cybrdad/myfxjournal/README.md

 A very easy-to-use journaling software for a forex trading journey.
 Using Excel intensively and ending with like 30 or 40 columns and lot of calculus everywhere, I wanted something simple with a friendly user interface, and developped this one and decided to make if free to download.
-It was made with MS WPF and needs the dotnet framework v8 to run properly.
+It needs the dotnet framework v8 to run properly.

 <img width="1478" height="843" alt="Screenshot" src="https://github.com/user-attachments/assets/c2ccc871-b927-4cbc-834f-aae51cf2154c" />